RivanJarjes/TextEditor/README.md

 # TextEditor
-A basic C++ text editor with programming syntax.
-WIP.
+A basic text editor with programming syntax and MacOS compliant shortcuts.
+Built in C++ with the [SFML library](https://github.com/SFML/SFML) and the [clip library](https://github.com/dacap/clip).